 Not anymore, post rank brain Google update.
 Google has started to factor in the intent of the queries.

-- Improves relevancy – If your keywords and content are aligned with the searchers intent.
+If your keywords and content are aligned with the search intent.
 Your content will get more qualified clicks.
-Which in turn, improves your contents relevancy to the user’s search query or keywords.
+Which in turn, improves your content’s relevance to the user’s search query or keywords.
 Google considers your content to be relevant to the keywords and the intent.

-- Lower Bounce rate – If your content is satisfying the searchers intent.
+If your content is satisfying the search intent.
 The visitor will spend more time on your site.
 It will help you in bringing down the bounce rate of your site.

-- More featured snippets or answer boxes – Search intent optimisation leads to focussed content.
+Search intent optimisation leads to focussed content.
 You have direct answers to the most common issues/questions.
-These question can be picked up by Google as featured snippets or answer boxes.
+These questions can be picked up by Google as featured snippets or answer boxes.

-- Improves Authority – If your content directly answers the common question of your users.
+If your content directly answers the common question of your users.
 Your content naturally has better relevancy to the user’s query.
-You drive more traffic, reduce bounce rate of your site.
+You drive more traffic and reduce the bounce rate of your site.
 Google starts recognising you as an authority on the subject.

-I hope you are convinced about the importance of users intent.
+I hope you are convinced about the importance of users’ intent.
 Make it a part of your content workflow.
-And include in your next piece of content.
+And include it in your next piece of content.

 READ: How To Start A Blog?